Tatenda-Prince/Terraform-Static-Web-Deployment-on-EC2-Frontend-behind-Nginx/README.md

 ## Step 1: Configure AWS CLI: Set up your AWS credentials using the AWS CLI.

-clone this repo into your local machine and changes to the files
+clone this repo into your local machine and changes to the files `git clone https://github.com/Tatenda-Prince/Terraform-Static-Web-Deployment-on-EC2-Frontend-behind-Nginx.git`

 1.1.Enter `aws configure` and paste your aws access and secret keys

 1.2.Directory Structure

 ```langauage
 terraform-project/